Cadence Bank Sells 415 Shares of Comcast Co. (NASDAQ:CMCSA)

-Cadence Bank lessened its stake in shares of Comcast Co.
-(NASDAQ:CMCSA – Free Report) by 5.9% in the third quarter, according to the company in its most recent filing with the SEC.
-The fund owned 6,670 shares of the cable giant’s stock after selling 415 shares during the quarter.
-Cadence Bank’s holdings in Comcast were worth $296,000 as of its most recent SEC filing.
+Cadence Bank lowered its position in Comcast Co.
+(NASDAQ:CMCSA – Free Report) by 5.9% during the third quarter, according to its most recent filing with the SEC.
+The firm owned 6,670 shares of the cable giant’s stock after selling 415 shares during the period.
+Cadence Bank’s holdings in Comcast were worth $296,000 as of its most recent filing with the SEC.

-Other hedge funds also recently modified their holdings of the company.
-OLD Point Trust & Financial Services N A bought a new position in Comcast during the second quarter worth about $27,000.
-NewSquare Capital LLC increased its position in Comcast by 94.1% during the third quarter.
-NewSquare Capital LLC now owns 623 shares of the cable giant’s stock worth $28,000 after acquiring an additional 302 shares during the period.
-Fortis Capital Advisors LLC bought a new position in Comcast during the fourth quarter worth about $29,000.
-WFA of San Diego LLC bought a new position in Comcast during the second quarter worth about $32,000.
-Finally, DHJJ Financial Advisors Ltd. bought a new position in Comcast in the 3rd quarter valued at about $33,000.
+Other hedge funds and other institutional investors have also recently modified their holdings of the company.
+NewSquare Capital LLC lifted its position in shares of Comcast by 94.1% in the 3rd quarter.
+NewSquare Capital LLC now owns 623 shares of the cable giant’s stock worth $28,000 after purchasing an additional 302 shares during the period.
+OLD Point Trust & Financial Services N A bought a new stake in shares of Comcast in the 2nd quarter valued at $27,000.
+Quilter Plc bought a new stake in shares of Comcast in the 1st quarter valued at $695,100,000.
+DHJJ Financial Advisors Ltd. bought a new stake in shares of Comcast in the 3rd quarter valued at $33,000.
+Finally, WFA of San Diego LLC bought a new stake in shares of Comcast in the 2nd quarter valued at $32,000.
 Institutional investors and hedge funds own 82.85% of the company’s stock.

 Comcast Stock Performance